-- During a semester students may earn the incentive that allows them to be exempt from taking the semester exam in a particular class.
-Students may earn the incentive in the following manner: - o Not receiving an in-school or out of school suspension or more than 5 unexcused absences. - o Maintaining an A average for the semester in that particular class.
+• During a semester students may earn the incentive that allows them to be exempt from taking the semester exam in a particular class.
+Students may earn the incentive in the following manner:

+Criteria 1: Not receiving an in-school or out of school suspension or more than 5 unexcused absences.

+Option A: Maintaining an A average for the semester in that particular class.